mknicos/MemoryGame/README.txt

 Future updates: Need game to know when all cards are guessed.
 Scoreboard to keep track of time lapsed during all games.
 Menu allowing change of appearance

+2-1-14
+Previous Score is displayed on completion of game.
+Game reacts to when no cards are remaining.

+Future Updates: Diasable ability to click same card twice.
+Previous scores kept in memory and accessable to more than just last score.
+Ability to change appearance.